Do LED Lights Emit UV Rays? Key Insights for Your Safety

 • Metal Halide Lamps (HID): Particularly as they get older, HID lights—including metal halide lamps—emit a lot of UV light.
 There lamps need additional UV filters in order to reduce the hazards of extended exposure.

 Standard LED lights, on the other hand, even when used for prolonged periods of time, emit significantly less UV radiation.
 LEDs are significantly safer than conventional lighting sources like fluorescent and halogen bulbs for general lighting applications.
+You can refer to the spectrum comparison below, incandescent lamps emit a lot of UV light (in the band below 400nm), fluorescent lamps and halogen lamps emit a small amount of UV light, and LED lamps emit the least UV light.

 Special Use Cases: UV LED Lights